History of Maharashtra: Expansion of Maratha influence

-Another general, Raghoji Bhonsle, also expanded the Maratha rule in central and East India and took control of the Nagpur Kingdom.
-In 1737, the Marathas defeated a Mughal army in their capital, in the Battle of Delhi.
-The Marathas continued their military campaigns against the Mughals, Nizam, Nawab of Bengal and the Durrani Empire to further extend their boundaries.
+Raghoji Bhonsle, the ruler of the Nagpur Kingdom, also expanded the Maratha rule in central and East India.
+In 1737, the Marathas defeated a Mughal army at their capital, in the First Battle of Delhi.
+The Marathas continued their military campaigns against the Mughals, the Nizam of Hyderabad, the Nawab of Bengal, and the Durrani Empire to further extend their boundaries.